make-software/how-to-casperlabs/README.md

 # How to Casperlabs

 This a short documentation aimed to help newcomers to get started with Casperlabs validator node.
-Please navigate to the doc that suits you most:

 - [Set up validator node from scratch on AWS](/docs/aws/setup-validator-from-scratch.md)
 - [Set up validator node from scratch on Ubuntu](/docs/ubuntu/setup-validator-from-scratch.md)